 People are experiencing many pressures, and most are coping, but they need a little light relief.
 Successful ads engage people’s emotions.

 Be honest, be open and bring optimism.
-And don't rule out humor.
+And don't rule out humour.
 Only 14% of people in our poll felt brands should avoid humorous tones.
-Humor is an important creative tool, but we’ve seen a decline in its use in advertising.
+Humour is an important creative tool, but we’ve seen a decline in its use in advertising.
 Done sensitively in difficult times it can be uplifting.

 Input for 2023 planning